A plan for the future

 Our hats aren't perfect.
 We currently use plastic brims in our hats, and have had some issues with some of the metal clamps reacting corrosively to salt water submersion.
 Hemp lasts a long time and wears really well - we're proud of that, but we need to make adjustments to have a truly sustainable hat.

-We work with a number of small factories in China to source our goods.
+We work with a number of small suppliers in China to source our goods.
 Our factories are producing products that are better for the planet, and are constantly looking at ways to improve ethics and sustainability processes.
+See below for a short overview of each of our core suppliers.

-In our factories, employees have access to a living wage, vacation days and team-building activities.
-Employees also enjoy a safe, clean workspace, reasonable hours of work (No more than 50 hours, at least one day off per week, and overtime is voluntary - does not exceed 12-hour days).
-This is a good start, but we're keen to keep it heading in the right direction.
+Here, employees have access to a living wage, vacation days and team-building activities.
+Employees also enjoy a safe, clean workspace, reasonable hours of work (No more than 50 hours, at least one day off per week, and overtime is voluntary and does not exceed 12-hour days).

 We are currently working with our factories on a robust set of standards to help them on their own ethics and sustainability journey.
 This process is ongoing, but we look forward to getting over to China when we can, to conduct an independent report on their manufacturing standards and see the improvements they have made first-hand!

 We aim to be carbon-neutral by the end of 2023.
-To achieve this we need to get a better understanding of the carbon footprint associated with manufacturing our goods so that we can assess ways to reduce our footprint through manufacturing and sourcing standards, and then offset our remaining carbon footprint through partner Ekos.
+To achieve this we need to get a better understanding of the carbon footprint associated with manufacturing our goods so that we can assess ways to reduce our footprint through manufacturing and sourcing standards, and then offset our remaining carbon footprint through a carbon credit partner.

 - Starting an initiative in which customers are able to give us their unwanted goods or textiles, where we will then recycle or compost them responsibly so that our product does not end up in landfill.